amanworld8040/Online-Program-Allocatin-System-complete-Backend/README.md

 ## Overview

 This project provides a backend system for allocating programs to users.
-The application allows administrators to manage programs (CRUD operations) and enables users to select and enroll in available programs.
+The application allows administrators to manage programs (CRUD operations) and enables users to select and enroll in available [...]

 ## Features